As a child, Edwin's mom told him, "If you want to eat, you should cook it yourself." And that's exactly what he's been doing ever since.

 - Boil the tapioca pearls in 6 cups of water until the white pearls become translucent.
 Add more water if needed.
 The volume of cooked tapioca will increase by about 2 1/2 times the original volume.

-- Prepare the syrup by putting the brown sugar in a pot and cook over low heat until it melts.
+- Prepare the syrup by putting the brown sugar in a pot and cooking it over low heat until it melts.
 Then add the 2 cups of water and simmer over low heat until you attain a syrupy consistency.
 Allow it to cool.

 - In a glass, add the tapioca, then the jello.
 Pour the syrup into the mixture.
 Refrigerate before serving.